rstojnic/lazydata/README.md

 ## Getting started

-In this section we'll show how to use `lazydata` on an example projects.
+In this section we'll show how to use `lazydata` on an example project.

 ### Installation